Cook LookupCook Lookup

 Medium2–3 min

-Burner Guide: Medium-low is the secret to creamy scrambles — high heat makes them rubbery.
+Burner Guide: Medium-low is the secret to creamy scrambles, high heat makes them rubbery.
 Stir constantly with a spatula, pushing curds from the edges to the center.
-Pull the pan OFF the heat when they're still slightly wet — carryover finishes them on the plate.
+Pull the pan OFF the heat when they're still slightly wet (they should look about 20% underdone).
+Carryover finishes them on the plate.
+Butter is good to add to the pan before your eggs.
+Not only does it add flavor but it helps you gauge temperature (if it browns, you're too hot).

 Pull off heat early — carryover finishes them.